• Skip to primary navigation

 • Add 2 tablespoon maple syrup and stir until incorporated.
 Feel free to add a bit of maple extract if you want to bump up the maple flavor.

-• Place the baked scones on some parchment paper.
-Pour as much or as little of the maple caramel glaze over the scones as you like.
-Sprinkle the tops of the scones with some kosher salt or coarse sea salt.
+• Place the cooled scones on some parchment paper.
+Drizzle as much or as little of the maple caramel glaze over the scones as you like.

 Notes